Core Courses: 12 Credits

 ENPH 5503 “Humanities in the World”

-The course introduces the institutional structures (including government, law, medicine, and both non-profit and profit-driven entities) in which public humanities graduates are employed, exploring where the humanities intersect with professional practice and public life, but also where fissures persist between our understanding of the humanities and the arts and their purpose in contributing to the common good.
-Students might choose which one of these to pursue depending on their goals and focus of study.
+The course introduces the institutional structures (including government, media, museums, and both non-profit and profit-driven entities) in which humanities graduates are employed, exploring where the humanities intersect with professional practice and public life, but also where fissures persist between our understanding of the humanities and the arts and their purpose in contributing to the common good.
+Every week, a guest speaker with a background in the humanities will share insights into their line of work and provide details from their own career trajectories.
 The course allows students to pursue research into a particular institution, business, or non-humanities discipline and its relationship to the humanities.
+Throughout the semester, students will be asked to conduct informational interviews, create job materials, and present either a review of an industry of their choosing or an intellectual autobiography detailing their personal, intellectual, and professional commitments.

 ENPH 5504 “Digital Humanities in the Service of Public Humanities”